-A Kent County educator known for bringing out the best in each student through individualized instruction and personal attention has been honored with an Excellence in Education award from the Michigan Lottery.
+An Eaton County educator known for making learning exciting and fun and motivating students to achieve academic success has been honored with an Excellence in Education award from the Michigan Lottery.

 The Michigan Lottery recently established the Excellence in Education awards to recognize outstanding public school educators across the state during the school year.

 Winners of the weekly award receive a plaque, a $500 cash prize, and a $500 grant to their classroom, school or school district.
 One of the weekly winners will be selected as the Educator of the Year and will receive a $10,000 cash prize.

 Each winner also is featured in a news segment on the Lottery’s media partner stations: WXYZ-TV in Detroit, FOX 17 in Grand Rapids, and FOX 47 in Lansing.
-The news segment featuring Kowalski will air Tuesday evening in Grand Rapids and Lansing and Thursday evening in Detroit.
+The news segment featuring Scholten will air this evening in Grand Rapids and Lansing and Thursday evening in Detroit.

 Lisa Scholten (right) talks with Michigan State University basketball coach Tom Izzo prior to accepting her Excellence in Education Award from the Michigan Lottery.

 For the Excellence in Education awards program, the Lottery has teamed up with Michigan State University basketball coach Tom Izzo.
-Izzo met recently with Kowalski at the Breslin Center and presented her with the award.
+Izzo met recently with Scholten at the Breslin Center and presented her with the award.

 Scholten said that her favorite parts about being an educator are “working with students and building a relationship with each student and seeing that light bulb come on” when they grasp a concept or idea.